polinchw/docker-aws-test/README.md

 # docker-aws-test
-A Spring Boot app that is Dockerized and can be run on AWS's Beanstalk.
+A Spring Boot app that is Dockerized and can be run on AWS's Beanstalk or on EC2 as a Swarm.

 ## To install this app on AWS Beanstalk: